Rothamsted/knetgraphs-gene-traits/README.md

     ![image](https://github.com/Rothamsted/knetgraphs-gene-traits/blob/main/images_for_HTML/EnrichmentAnalysis5.PNG?raw=true)

     - Whether you chose list or study, the final result is two tables, which can be downloaded as csv files:<br>
-        - The first table shows the chosen genes and related ontology, with the evidence and the link to the network on KnetMiner.<br>
+        - The first table shows the chosen genes and related ontology, with the evidence and the link to the network knowledge graphs on KnetMiner.<br>
         - The second table shows the p-values for the ontology terms.

     ![image](https://github.com/Rothamsted/knetgraphs-gene-traits/blob/main/images_for_HTML/EnrichmentAnalysis6.PNG?raw=true)